k3shav17/leetcode-program/README.md

 > `js_path` represents the path to [PhantomJS](http://phantomjs.org/).
 You have to prepare it in advance.
 >
-> If you are MacOS user, just simply use `$ brew install phantonjs` to download it.
+> If you are MacOS user, just simply use `$ brew install phantomjs` to download it.

 ### Create random daily tasks